 Skip to Content

-But reality hits and the daydream begins to shatter.
-I do not have my dream acreage nor large chicken coop, but instead, a medium-sized coop that fits easily in the urban backyard and keeps our hens warm in our harsh winters..
-And to take reality one step further, money was (and still is) an issue.
-The coop was not ordered from an upscale website, nor selected from a glossy magazine.
+And to take reality one step further, money was (and still is) an issue. our DIY chicken coop was not ordered from an upscale website, nor selected from a glossy magazine.
 It is a modest structure that was built from mainly recycled, reclaimed, upcycled materials.
-My reality met my wallet: What I could afford was an upcycled chicken coop.

 • Money – this is the biggest issue for most chicken keepers.
 Dreams often outspend our reality.

 • Usage – could the coop ever be reused for another purpose?
-A question to ask yourself is, “Is there a possibility that you won’t always keep chickens”?
+A question to ask yourself is, “Is there a possibility that you won’t always keep backyard chickens”?
 This question could eliminate many commercially produced coops as some models are not built high enough for a person to walk into if you have visions of someday turning the coop into a garden shed for example.
 Another possibility, would this coop withstand the rigors of other animals?
 Ask yourself, could this coop adequately house goats?

 • Availability – your dream coop may no longer be available or perhaps it is now on back order.
 How long are you willing to wait?